top of page

 Posted by: Billy Yarbrough, LHSAA Sports Editor

-The Lyons Roars are here and we have gotten our paws on 30 of them.
-If you have any Lyons Roars that you can scratch up for us, we are itching to publish them.
-Click here to go to The Lyons Roar page.
+The Lyons Roars are her and we have gotten our paws on 30 of them.
+If you have any Lyons Roars in your possession we are itching to borrow them and get them published.
+Click here to go to the Lyons Roar page!

-Thirty classmates of the Class of '67 along with Coach Tom Avret met on Saturday, April 23, 2022, at Chatters Restaurant.
-Click here to view the photo.
+Thirty classmates along with Coach Tom Avret gathered at Chatters Restaurant in Lyons on April 23, 2022, to mark and celebrate their 55th reunion.
+Click here to some of the photos taken.

-Four from LHS inducted into the Toombs Co.
-Athletic Hall of Fame
+Four from LHS Inducted into the Toombs County Bulldogs Hall of Fame

 The Toombs County Athletic Association recently voted to add four athletes from Lyons High School.
 These exceptional four athletes are not only recognized for their accomplishments in football, but all sports that they played which included basketball, baseball, track, etc.